Composr Tutorial: Discussion forums

 The formula used to weigh poll results and generate a voting power is as follows:

-min(<maximum>, max(0, <offset> + (<multiplier> * (<life-time points> ^ (1 / max(1, <root base>))))))
+min(<maximum>, max(0, <offset> + (<multiplier> * (<rank points> ^ (1 / max(1, <root base>))))))

 • root base, multiplier, offset, and maximum are configurable values in the Forum / Point-weighting for topic polls options.

-• First, the formula takes the root of the member's life-time points at the time of voting (e.g. If the root base is 2, it will take the square root.
+• First, the formula takes the root of the member's rank points at the time of voting (e.g. If the root base is 2, it will take the square root.
 If it is 3, it will take the cubic root.).

 • Then, the formula multiplies the results by the absolute value of the configured multiplier.